100 Facts About Belfast

 Belfast is a must stop shop for most US Presidents, with Clinton, Obama, Bush and Biden all visiting.

-Interesting City Facts 21 - 30
+Interesting Facts About Belfast 21 - 30

 Cathedral Quarter contains both modern & historic buildings and continues to be developed as a cultural hub.